CodingWithNuke/v-scroll-progression/README.md

 ### Nuxt 2

-Create a file caled `v-scroll-progression.client.js` in your `plugins/` folder.
+Create a file called `v-scroll-progression.client.js` in your `plugins/` folder.
 In there put the following:

 ```js
 import Vue from "vue";